-where ax,y, bx, y and cx,y are the parameters related to the measurement system, which can be determined by a calibration process in advance [38-40].
+where ax,y, bx, y and cx,y are the parameters related to the measurement system, which can be determined by a calibration process in advance [38]-[40].

-To calculate the system constants ax,y, bx, y and cx,y, we use the least squares method.
+To calculate the system constants ax,y, bx, y and cx,y, we use the least-squares method.